-The table shows that the geometric means of chlorophyll-a and total phosphorus exceeded the state criteria several times since sampling began.
 This is the result of urbanized inflow streams combined with fluctuating lake levels and rainfall.
 Oftentimes, the reduced lake volume concentrates incoming pollutants, thus reducing the lake's ability to assimilate incoming nutrients.
-While chlorophyll-a and nitrogen levels met the NNC in 2020, total phosphorus levels slightly exceeded the criteria.
-Land clearing due to the development of the adjacent Falls Chase property prevented water quality sampling during the latter part of the 2021.
-Based on the two samples collected in 2021, the geometric means of chlorophyll-a (1 μ g/L), and total nitrogen (0.45 mg/L) were below the NNC criteria, while total phosphorus (0.10 mg/L) was slightly above the criteria.
+While chlorophyll-a and nitrogen levels met the NNC in 2020, Total Phosphorus levels slightly exceeded the criteria.
+Land clearing due to the development of the adjacent Falls Chase property prevented water quality sampling during the latter part of the 2021 and early 2022.
+Based on the three samples collected in 2022, the geometric means of chlorophyll-a (5.6 μg/L), Total Nitrogen (0.71 mg/L), and Total Phosphorus (0.09 mg/L) met the criteria.
+In 2023, only one sample could be collected.
+Chlorophyll-a (9.0 μg/L), Total Nitrogen (0.55 mg/L), met the criteria, while Total Phosphorus (0.13 mg/L) did not.